Hi. I’m Jason Norris.

 I have been using LinkedIn Learning courses and reading books as well as articles to further my understanding of this field, learning basic concepts, such as ADDIE, Backward Design, Bloom’s, and using an LMS.

-I have also been working with an instructional design coach to help me learn the ins and outs of working in this industry.
+I also worked with an instructional design coach to help me learn the ins and outs of working in this industry.

 I’ve been at this for several years, producing many podcasts and episodes that are designed for on-the-go learning.
 In the archives, you can find lessons on principles of learning, teaching, podcasting, and effective communication.